GENUKI Home page Genuki Contents GenUKI

 Contents

-Bedfordshire Bedfordshire NeighboursNearby places
+Bedfordshire Bedfordshire

 THURLEIGH

 "THURLEIGH, a parish in the hundred of Willey, county Bedford, 7 miles north of Bedford, its post town, and 2 east of Bletsoe.
 The village is considerable, but irregularly built.
 The inhabitants are chiefly employed in agriculture, and in the manufacture of pillow lace.
 In this parish are Bury Hill round camp and the moated site of Blackbull Hall.
-The living is a vicarage* in the diocese of Ely, value £142.
+The living is a vicarage (with parsonage and glebe) in the diocese of Ely, value £142.
 The church, dedicated to St. Peter, contains the brass of a knight, and a carved block of stone representing the Temptation and Fall.
 The parochial charities produce about £16 per annum.
 There is a National school, in which six boys are educated free.
 The Baptists have a chapel.
 J. S. Crawley, Esq., is lord of the manor."

-[Transcribed from The National Gazetteer of Great Britain and Ireland 1868]
+[The above was transcribed (and edited) from The National Gazetteer of Great Britain and Ireland 1868]

-by Colin Hinson ©2013
+by Colin Hinson ©2023

 Census